 Built-Up

-I-beam: An I-beam can only be built up as much as the manufacturer’s milling equipment allows.
+I-beam: An I-beam can only be built up to the limit of the manufacturer’s milling equipment.

 Spans